nicolai256/squarize-images/README.md

 #

-for voc activate voc_sd environment
+activate SD environment

 pip install natsort==8.1.0  on top of the environment

-place src folder in stable diffusion folder
+place src folder in stable-diffusion folder

 Download the pre-trained weights